 Machi, L. A., & McEvoy, B. T. (2009).
 The literature review: Six steps to success.
 Thousand Oaks, Calif.: Corwin Press.

 Pautasso, M. Ten simple rules for writing a literature review.
 Ed.
 Philip E. Bourne.
 PLoS Computational Biology 9.7 (2013): e1003149.

-A to Z Databases - Search for articles in individual databases, or search by Subject to find the best databases for your area of research.
+A to Z Databases - Search for articles in individual databases, or search by Subject to limit to your area of research.

-Effective, efficient searches retrieve the items that are most closely matched to the research concept, reducing the time that you will have to spend evaluating the results.
+Effective, efficient searches retrieve the items that are most closely matched to your research, reducing the time that you will have to spend evaluating the results.

-Web of Science and Scopus - Use these "citation" databases to find a record of citations/references an author has used in his/her article or book.
-These databases list the publications that cite the author and give in alphabetical order other authors also cited.
-By examining who has been cited you can quickly build up a picture of the main contributors to knowledge on your topic, and what resources (journals, articles, books) are best to use.
+Note: By examining who has been cited, you can quickly build up a picture of the main contributors to knowledge on your topic, and what resources (journals, articles, books) are best to use.